annotation/text-fabric/docs/Search.md

         the `template`.

 ??? note "Parent"
     The `atom` bit is an atom line, it acts as the *parent* of the quantifier.
 Inside a quantifier, you may refer to the parent by the special name `..`.
 So you do not have to give a name to the parent.

 ??? note "Multiple quantifiers"
     You may have multiple quantifiers for one parent.

 ??? note "Not in result tuples"
-    Whereas a the search for a normal template proceeds by finding a tuples that instantiates all it nodes in such a way that all relationships expressed in the template hold, a quantifier template is not instantiated.
+    Whereas a the search for a normal template proceeds by finding a tuple that instantiates all its nodes in such a way that all relationships expressed in the template hold, a quantifier template is not instantiated.
 It asserts a condition that has to be tested for all nodes relative its parent.
 None of the atoms in a template of a quantifier corresponds to a node in a final result tuple.

 ??? note "May be nested"
     Templates within a quantifier may contain other quantifiers.
 The idea is, that whenever a search template is evaluated, quantifiers at the outer level of get interpreted.
 This interpretation gives rise to one or more templates to be constructed and run.
 Those new templates have been stripped of the outer layer of quantifiers, and when these templates are executed, the quantifiers at the next level have become outer.
 And so on.

 ??? caution "Restrictions"
     Due to the implementation of quantifiers there are certain restrictions.